Most Haunted Locations in Atlantic City

-However, now that New Jersey free bets from sportsbooks and other gaming deals can be found online, Atlantic City is enjoying a cultural revival.
-Many still stay at and visit casino resorts like the Borgata, but boardwalk offerings have become more varied in recent years for visitors of all types—spooky tours included.
+Many still visit resorts like the Borgata, but boardwalk offerings have become more varied in recent years for visitors of all types—spooky tours included.

 Since then, others have claimed to see doors opening and closing, heard sounds of creepy laughter, and even smelled old cigars and smoke.
 The location has been covered in SyFy Network’s Ghost Hunters series.

 Though not technically located within Atlantic City’s boundaries, Ocean City is a short ten-minute drive from the coastal town—and it’s worth the trip.
 Ocean City Mansion is a bed and breakfast nestled inside an 1896 mansion, including seven guest suites and two full apartments.

 During a 2004 renovation, owners Nancy and Scott realized spirits were dwelling in the mansion.
 It’s thought the renovations were causing some spirits to become more active.

 However, it’s unclear who these friendly, curious spirits may be or what they want.

 Those looking for extra scares can stay in the Honeymoon Suite, where most activity occurs.
 Guests have reported seeing floating objects and hearing disembodied voices and footsteps.

 The Flanders Hotel is located a short distance from the Ocean City Mansion.
 Built in 1923, the Flanders Hotel had an immediate association with the other side, as it was named after Flanders in Belgium, where poppy fields covered the graves of soldiers.